Want a free personalized recommendation for your software stack?Get yours

 What can Buttondown do?

 The markdown editor is Buttondown's standout feature.
 You can write newsletters the same way you'd write documentation or blog posts, with support for code blocks, tables, and formatting that actually makes sense.
-The rich text editor is there if you prefer it, but the markdown support is what sets this apart from other email platforms.
+The rich text editor is there if you prefer it, but the markdown support means you don't have to learn a separate editor interface like you would with other email platforms.

 Hosted archives turn your newsletters into a searchable website automatically.
 Every email you send gets its own URL, and subscribers can browse your entire back catalog.
 You can even host these archives on your own domain for $29/month , giving you complete control over how your content appears online.